14BME0133/14BME0133.github.io-Lithium/index.md

 # Working Directories:

 Sorry if this doesnt look neat:: ngineers are always a W-I~P~^\_.
- And yes this whole endeavour is black coloureds but is anti-blackbox: Thus essentially, outliers the mystic code deployed publically on a OSS platform spelled GITHU 'bae.
-See or contibute or raise an issue [here](https://github.com/14BME0133/).
+ And yes this whole endeavour is black coloureds but is anti-blackbox: Thus essentially, outliers the mystic code deployed publically on a OSS platform .
+Raise an issue [here](https://github.com/14BME0133/IT/).

 ---
 ---